ora-io/awesome-ora/README.md

 - [Free Mints](https://github.com/arjanjohan/zkgraph-track-free-mints): A CLE that monitors free mints of NFT.
 - [Proof of OG of Azuki NFT](https://github.com/guha-rahul/Proof-of-OG-of-Azuki-NFT): A CLE that proves the OG mint of Azuki NFT.
 - [Proof of Mint](https://github.com/Gathin23/Proof-of-Mint-zkgraph): A CLE that tracks all the address that has minted DOP token on sepolia.

+### Game

+- [Game Of Life](https://github.com/Mingzhe-W/gameOfLife): A game that implements Conway's Game of Life with game logic computed in zkOracle.

 ### Proof of X